MuonColliderSoft/HT_TrackFinding/HT_toyPrototype/README.md

 # HT_toy

-The HT toy package consists of three executables:
+The HT toy package consists of four executables:

 - *ConvertBIBHits*: it runs on the tracker's RecoHit collections stored in an LCTuple, adjusts the hit positions to lay on the simplified tracker geometry used in the HT_toy, and saves the converted hits into a flat text file.
 - *HTArrayTraining*: training of the Hough-Transform array.
 - *EventGeneration*: generation of tracks with the BIB overlaid.
+- *PlotTracks*: it reads the track candidates from the file *PlotData.txt* and displays the candidate hits.

+All the configurable parameters are set in the file *Parameters.h*.

-Instructions:
+### Instructions:

 - to compile the executables:\
   ```make```